repoze/repoze.what/docs/source/Participate.rst

 * Its documentation should be merged into the official documentation.

-If you want to turn your :mod:`repoze.what` unofficial plugin into an official one and it already meets the first two requirements above, please propose it after you have at least one usable release (e.g., a beta, a release candidate;
-not only pre-alphas) -- The rate of `stillborn` Free Software projects is very high, so we prefer to turn a unofficial plugin into an official one if it has ever seen the light.
+If you want to turn your :mod:`repoze.what` unofficial plugin into an official one and you are willing to make it meet the requirements above, please propose it after you have at least one usable release (e.g., a beta, a release candidate; not only pre-alphas) -- The rate of `stillborn` Free Software projects is very high, so we prefer to turn a unofficial plugin into an official one if it has ever seen the light.

 Coding conventions
 ==================